maxvfischer/DIY-CNC-machine/README.md

 Microstepping is a way to control the stepper motors in a smoother way and at a higher resolution, but usually at a lower speed and torque.

-The 6 pins (M0, M1, M2) underneath the stepper drivers were used to set the microstepping for each motor.
+The 6 pins (M0, M1, M2) underneath each stepper driver were used to set the microstepping for each motor.
 By shorting the pins in certain combinations, different type of microstepping can be achieved (**0** indicates no shorting, **1** indicates shorting):

 | Microstepping | M0 | M1 | M2 |
 |---------------|----|----|----|